Influencer kits and influencer marketing are taking the digital world by storm; do you have the low-down?

 So what is an influencer?

-There are many opinions on the nuances, but the consensus is an influencer is an individual who has used social media to share original content surrounding a given topic, and in doing so has established themselves as an expert, with a dedicated following of content consumers.
-This contrasts with a celebrity, who perhaps has a broader audience but has established their fame in some other, more traditional, media channel (TV, movies, radio, etc).
-Of course, internet influencers have made the transition and are now ambassadors for traditional brands in traditional marketing avenues and becoming ‘celebrities‘ in their own right; the boundary is certainly blending, but for now the distinction holds.
+There are many opinions, but the consensus is an influencer is an individual who has used social media to share original content surrounding a given topic, and in doing so has established themselves as an expert, with a dedicated following of content consumers.
+This contrasts with a celebrity, who perhaps has a broader audience but has established their fame in some other, more traditional media channel (TV, movies, radio, etc).
+Of course, internet influencers have made the transition and are now ambassadors for traditional brands in traditional marketing avenues and becoming ‘celebrities‘ in their own right; the boundary is certainly blurring, but for now the distinction holds.

 Influencer marketing, therefore, is a social media marketing strategy which leverages the credibility and audience of an influencer who has developed a personality and reputation for being an expert in a given field– shoes, make-up, DIY projects– to reach new markets, drive sales, brand build, etc.